eksperimental/buildable/README.md

 There are other two protocols that get automatically implemeneted, based on the callback implementations for `Buildable`, which are:
-- `Buildable.Collectable`: it collects elements into a buidable term.
+- `Buildable.Collectable`: it collects elements into a buildable term.
 It is analog to Elixir core's `Collectable`, with a minor improvement.
-- `Buidable.Reducible`: it reduces the buildable into an element.
+- `Buildable.Reducible`: it reduces the buildable into an element.
 It is analog to Elixir core's `Enumerable`.

 ## Installation